pascalguttmann/obat/docs/arch/esu.md

 - Bi- or Monostable relay?
 Redundancy of relay?
 - Redundancy? on level of electronics? or entire ESU duplicated?
 - Setting process?
 Process to set the desired internal limits.
+- use same voltage level as other components